 Under new Management, the HSE Department has revamped its policies and procedures and has introduced new and improved methodologies into its practices.
 The Group’s HSE Department is now more capable than ever when it comes to handling emergencies and employee affairs.

-HADCO is committed to the provision of a safe and healthy work environment for all its Employees and others, who may work, visit or enter our client’s facilities on our company’s behalf.
-As a consequence it is the intention to develop and maintain a Health, Safety and Environmental programme which is in line with legal requirements and the best business practices that governs our industry.
-HADCO strives for continuous improvement in our environmental, health and safety performance.
+HADCO is committed to the provision of a safe and healthy work environment for all its employees.
+As such we have developed an HSE program which is in line with legal requirements and the best business practices.
+HADCO strives for continuous improvement in our HSE performance.
 In furtherance of this policy, HADCO shall:

-Identify potential hazards that may arise through the activities of HADCO, to assess the risk arising from these and to institute effective control measures to minimise the risk.
+- Identify potential hazards that may arise through the activities of HADCO – to assess and institute effective control measures to minimise risks.

-Provide the necessary resources for the implementation and management of its health, safety and environmental system.
+- Provide the necessary resources for the implementation and management of its HSE system.

-Comply fully with all statutory and contractual Health, Safety and Environmental requirements.
+- Comply fully with all statutory and contractual HSE requirements.

-Ensure that all Health, Safety and Environmental requirements are communicated, understood and implemented where third party arrangements exist.
+- Ensure that all HSE requirements are communicated, understood and implemented where third party arrangements exist.

-Provide relevant information, instruction, training and supervision as is necessary to ensure competence of all Employees.
+- Provide relevant information, instruction, training and supervision as is necessary to ensure the competence of all employees.

-Monitor, inspect and conduct safety audit to ensure effective management of health and safety throughout HADCO’s operations.
+- Monitor, inspect and conduct safety audits to ensure effective management of health and safety throughout HADCO’s operations.

-The HADCO Group accepts the responsibility for the leadership, effectiveness and improvement of this program and will ensure that this policy is followed in both fact and spirit.
+- HADCO Group accepts the responsibility for leadership, effectiveness and improvement of this program and will ensure that this policy is followed in both fact and spirit.

 BUSINESS CONTINUITY PLAN

 A Business Continuity Plan (BCP) is an organised set of steps, procedures, protocols, and information that governs the way a business is operated.
-It is put in place to ensure that operations continue under adverse conditions such as natural or man-made hazards.
+It ensures that operations continue under adverse conditions such as natural or man-made hazards.
 Business continuity planning focuses on sustaining the ability to deliver services to clients in the event of a serious interruption to normal business operations.
 As such, risk management must be incorporated as part of BCP.
 For this reason, BCP is strategically linked to HSE.